Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Crimson Gauge.md

 ### Overview
 ### Description
 > The [[01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Crimson Gauge|Crimson Gauge]] is a clandestine weapons-smuggling syndicate specializing in firearms, explosives, and alchemical weaponry.
-Primarily based in [[Lambaro]], the organization thrives on destabilizing political structures by supplying mercenary companies, rebels, and corrupt nobles with advanced weaponry.
+Primarily based in [[OneNote/Crossroads2025/Project 1 Archive/LambaroNotes]], the organization thrives on destabilizing political structures by supplying mercenary companies, rebels, and corrupt nobles with advanced weaponry.

 ### Oaths
 > "In fire, we find freedom.
 In chaos, we find profit."